-Justice Department Asks SCOTUS To Reverse Court Ruling Protecting Dreamers
+Justice Department Asks SCOTUS To Reverse Court Ruling Protecting DREAMers

-The Justice Department late Thursday announced that it has asked the Supreme Court overturn a lower court ruling that prevents President Trump from ending the Obama-era program that shields certain young undocumented immigrants from deportation.
+The Justice Department late Thursday announced that it has asked the Supreme Court to overturn a lower court ruling that prevents President Trump from ending the Obama-era program that shields certain young undocumented immigrants from deportation.

 That program, Deferred Action for Childhood Arrivals, or DACA, also grants work permits to about 700,000 immigrants brought to this country illegally by their parents.